DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/model_column.md

 >[!Note]
 >Internally, RDO.Tools knows the relationship between annotations and column so that only available annotations will be displayed.
 It's also smart enough to display contradictive annotations, for example, only one SQL Sever data type annotation can be applied to a given column.
 It's more than just saving you couple of key strokes.

-You're encouraged to develop your own custom column annotation, make sure it's decorated with [ModelDesignerSpec](xref:DevZest.Data.Annotations.Primitives.ModelDesignerSpecAttribute) so that your custom annotation will be friendly to Model Visualizer.
+You're encouraged to develop your own custom column annotation, make sure it's correctly decorated with [ModelDesignerSpec](xref:DevZest.Data.Annotations.Primitives.ModelDesignerSpecAttribute) so that your it will be friendly to Model Visualizer.